 The NDC for Paclitaxel protein-bound particles is often required in addition to the appropriate J Code when filing a claim for reimbursement.

-Paclitaxel Protein-Bound Particles for Injectable Suspension (Albumin-Bound)
+Paclitaxel Protein-Bound Particles for Injectable Suspension (Alubmin-Bound)

-Supplied as 100 mg/vial; single-dose vial

-Shelf pack 1

 Providers should check with their local payers to determine whether reporting requires the 10-digit vs. 11-digit NDC.
 Please see below: